• Skip to primary navigation

 I do think that we’ve been pretty lucky so far with our little lady as far as sleep goes.
 Sure, we’ve had some rough nights, but at 7 weeks I feel like we’re getting into a groove with our routine.
 (I should note that we’re not on any set routine day by day, but I just mean that we’re figuring out what her cries mean, what she needs at certain points in the day, and what we can do to help her.
 I’ve read books that suggest putting a newborn on a strict routine, but I just think she’s far too young for that – and there will be plenty of time for routine in the future!)

 I wasn’t sure at first that we would need a DockATot… It seemed like almost every mom had one, but I wasn’t sure how we would actually use it.
 Well, now I see why almost every mom has one because it’s come in so handy!
-I’m afraid to just set her down somewhere and walk away, even though she’s not really mobile yet.
+I’m afraid to just set her down somewhere and walk away, even though she’s not mobile yet.
 And the first week we were home we kept bringing the Rock n Play up and down the stairs for daytime or bedtime, so having the DockATot downstairs is super helpful.
 I know I can set her down in it and grab a water bottle without worrying that she’s going to disappear.

 Shop the post: